jaimetur/PhotoMigrator/ROADMAP.md

 ## 2.4.0 (31/01/2025):
 ### TODO:
-- [ ] Change version to 2.4.0
-- [ ] Create local and remote branches for 2.4.0
-- [ ] Refactor release-notes.md to RELEASES-NOTES.md
-- [ ] Refactor TODO.md to ROADMAP.md
-- [ ] Refactor -iDA, --immich-download-all to -idA, --immich-download-ALL

-- [ ] Ignore @eaDir folders on -suf, -sua, -iuf, -iua
 - [ ] Add TQDM support on ImmichPhotos.py
 - [ ] Test function -ida to download Albums from immich
+- [ ] Ignore @eaDir folders on -suf, -sua, -iuf, -iua
 - [ ] Change -sda and -ida to support wildcards on Albums name to download
+- [ ] Complete function -suf to upload folders (without Albums) to Synology photos
 - [ ] Unificate a single Config.conf file and include tags for the different purposses
-- [ ] Complete function -suf to upload folders (without Albums) to Synology photos
 - [ ] Merge -z and -t options in just one -gtf, -google-photos-takeout-folder and detect if contains Takeout Zip files, in that case Unzip to Takeout folder, if not, make Takeout folder = Input folder
 - [ ] Allow user to choose between Synology Photos or Immich Photos in --all-in-one mode
 - [ ] Refactor -ao, --all-in-one-shot to -am, --automated-migration <SRC> <TGT> and identify if <SRC> is an <INPUT_FOLDER> or one of the ALLOWED_SOURCES=['google-photos', 'apple-photos', 'synology-photos', 'immich-photos'].
 If is 'google-photos' look for -t or -z arguments or prompt to the user to introduce the Google Takeout Folder
-- [ ] Modify build.yml to update RELEASE-NOTES.md and ROADMAP.md into production repository

 ### DONE:
 - [x] Add Support for Immich Photos